 Opening: Wednesday, January 11, 6 – 8 PM

 New York…Beginning January 11, 2023, Fort Gansevoort will present Drapo, its first solo exhibition with Haitian artist Myrlande Constant, who has attracted international attention for dazzling hand-beaded and sequin-embroidered textile works in which heritage techniques are used to mingle contemporary and traditional themes.
-The evolution of Constant’s personal aesthetic and mastery of her medium will be evident in monumental new pieces juxtaposed with examples from earlier in the artist’s career.
+The evolution of Constant’s personal aesthetic and mastery of her medium will be evident in ten new pieces on view to the public for the first time.

 Constant's work was recently showcased in the Venice Biennale exhibition The Milk of Dreams, curated by Cecilia Alemani (April 23— November 27, 2022).
 The artist’s upcoming survey exhibition, Myrlande Constant: The Work of Radiance, will open at the Fowler Museum in Los Angeles on March 26, 2023 – the first U.S. museum exhibition devoted to a female Haitian artist.

-In dramatic contrast, Constant’s monumental new work Apres Gran Met La Fey Nan Bwa Se Tretman Tyovi Yo, 2022 depicts a lively scene featuring a large grouping of the lwa from the pantheon of Haitian Vodou.
-At the center of this dense composition, measuring at nearly ten feet in length, Constant depicts Danbala, another important lwa in Haitian Vodou, traditionally represented in the image of a snake.
+In another large-scale new work, Apres Gran Met La Fey Nan Bwa Se Tretman Tyovi Yo, 2022, Constant depicts a lively scene featuring a grouping of the lwa from the pantheon of Haitian Vodou.
+On the right side of the panel, the single eye peering out from a tree trunk represents the all-seeing eye of Gran Met—the supreme being of the Haitian Vodou religion.
+At the center, Constant depicts snakes coiled around a tree.
+These reptilian figures are the artist’s interpretation of the spirits of Danbala and Ayida Wèdo who are traditionally represented as serpentine forms.
 Danbala is known as the creator of the cosmos who shaped the hills and valleys on earth with his slithering movement.
 As a serpent, he moves between land and water, generating life.
 In the background of her composition, Constant illustrates this origin story with a landscape of lush, rolling hills.
 Even while including numerous figures, Constant articulates the facial features, expressive gestures, and patterned garments of each form with meticulous detail.
-In another departure from the work made earlier in her career, Constant here plays with depth of field, depicting dwellings nestled in a pastoral landscape at a specifically small scale in order to establish the illusion of receding space.
+Here the artist plays with depth of field, depicting dwellings nestled in the pastoral landscape at a specifically small scale in order to establish the illusion of receding space.
 As seen in the verdant hills and objects surrounding the central composition, the artist also creates shading and volume by combining different chromatic variations of the same color of beads or sequins.

 The borders of Constant’s artworks are often just as important as the central compositions.
 Around the perimeter of Apres Gran Met La Fey Nan Bwa Se Tretman Tyovi Yo, baskets containing fruits and vegetables symbolize the bounty of the harvest.
 The motif of a wooden mortar and pestle is also repeated.
 As an essential tool used in Haitian kitchens, the pilon is synonymous with daily food preparation in a secular context while also signifying ceremonial offerings.